Blog Your Way to an Awesome Reputation: The 10 Best Company Blogs

 One of the best things about company blogs is that they can be as unique as your business.
 Depending on your brand and niche, you could use your blog for a variety of purposes.
 It could be a news resource or a collection of in-depth technical tutorials.
 No matter what type of content you publish, you can use your blog to create a unique voice for your business and brand.

-If you’re asking yourself why a company would need a blog in the first place, you might be surprised to learn that there are several benefits to corporate blogging.
-To name just a few, having a company blog makes it possible to:
+If you’re asking yourself why a company would need a blog in the first place, you might be surprised to learn that there are several benefits to corporate blogging (just check out these business blogging statistics)!
+Having a company blog makes it possible to:

 - Drive traffic and awareness to your site by using related keywords.
 It also helps you build more backlinks, as others are likely to share your posts on their own websites.